HL7/fhir-subscription-backport-ig/input/pagecontent/conformance.md

 Clients supporting this guide SHALL be able to process a valid `SubscriptionStatus` resource without errors.

-##### Subscription.criteria
+##### Topic Reference (backport-topic-canonical)
-The `Subscription.criteria` element is required (cardinality of 1..1), so any compatible implementation SHALL be able to read and/or write as necessary.
-Compared with the core specification, this guide specifies that the element SHALL contain the canonical URL for the Subscription Topic.
+The topic reference is specified via the `backport-topic-canonical` extension at the root of the `Subscription` resource.
+This extension holds the canonical URL of the `SubscriptionTopic` that drives the subscription.

 * Server Support

-Servers supporting this guide SHALL be able to read values in this element and process requests for subscription topics referenced by it.
+Servers supporting this guide SHALL be able to read the topic canonical URL from this extension and process requests for subscription topics referenced by it.
 If a server does not support a requested topic or will not honor the subscription otherwise, a server SHALL reject the subscription request.

 * Client Support

-Clients supporting this guide SHALL be able to write subscription topic URLs into this element.
+Clients supporting this guide SHALL be able to write subscription topic canonical URLs into this extension.

 ### Conformance in FHIR R4